 This hatred of mastication is not, however, unusual.
-In fact, if the sound of a person consuming their food enrages you, then you are not alone.
+In fact, if the sound of a person consuming their food, or specific sounds in particular, enrage you, then you are not alone.
+For many, particular trigger sounds can cause major anxiety and even lead to depression.
+The sound sensitivity varies person to person.
+If this applies to you, welcome.
 You are part of an elite division of humans known as misophonics.

 Simply stated, misophonia means the “hatred of sound,” and is a psychological condition that is rarely diagnosed.
-This unusual diagnosis is applicable to anyone to whom a neutral sound illicits an “impulsive aversive physical reaction with irritability, disgust and anger.”
+This unusual diagnosis from scientists is applicable to anyone to whom a neutral sound incites an “impulsive aversive physical reaction with irritability, disgust and anger.”
 However, an intense negative reaction to the sound of chewing is one of its more common manifestations.

 Why Haven’t You Ever Heard of Misophonia?

 The Academic Medical Center (AMC) in Amsterdam published a case for diagnosing misophonia in 2013 which detailed its symptoms and effects.
 However, this paper was not widely received as misophonia is still not viewed as a disorder by either the DSM-IV-TR or the ICD-10.

 In fact, only a handful of experts and researchers worldwide consider this disorder worthy of their attention.
 One of these experts is Arjan Schröder.
 Schröder works as a psychiatrist at the AMC where he is researching the causes, effects, and possible treatments of misophonia.
 Understanding this disorder on a deep level, Schröder has worked to take seriously the common triggers and flight response of those who suffer from these intense reactions to unpleasant sounds.